 1. Prepare Azure resources such as creating an IoT Hub and registering an IoT device by referring Microsoft document.
-For details, please refer to the [Application Note \(RX65N Group: Visualization of Sensor Data using RX65N Cloud Kit and Azure RTOS\)](#).
+For details, please refer to the [Application Note \(RX65N Group: Visualization of Sensor Data using RX65N Cloud Kit and Azure RTOS\)](#), specifically chapters 3.1.
 2. Confirm that you have the copied the following values to use in the next step. - hostname - deviceID - primaryKey 3.
-Open sample_config.h to set the Azure IoT device information constants to the values that you saved in step 2.
+Open sample\config.h to set the Azure IoT device information constants to the values that you saved in step 2.